bjkillen/CalculatorCodingChallenge/README.md

     * In Visual Studio, Git -> Pull

 ## Requirements
-* Requirements will be completed with the corresponding Pull Request
+* Requirements will be completed with the corresponding Pull Request number
 * Pull Requests are branched as "feature/requirement-#" andtitled as "Requirement #"